-The Errors graph captures the following statistics: In Errors
+The Errors graph captures the following statistics:

-A data packet was received but could not be decoded because either the header or trailer of the packet was not available.
-Out Errors

-A data packet could not be sent due to problems transmitting the packet or formatting the packet for transmission.
-Collisions

-The simultaneous presence of signals from two nodes on the network.
+- In Errors: A data packet was received but could not be decoded because either the packet's header or trailer was not available. - Out Errors: A data packet could not be sent due to problems transmitting the packet or formatting the packet for transmission. - Collisions: The simultaneous presence of signals from two nodes on a network.
 A collision can occur when two nodes start transmitting over a network at the same time.
 Packets that are involved in a collision are broken into fragments and must be retransmitted.